-Pupils with medical conditions - A list is available in the staff room and the sick room of all pupils who have a serious allergy or medical condition.
+Pupils with medical conditions - A list is available in the staff room and from the Lead First Aider/SENCO of all pupils who have a serious allergy or medical condition.
 This information is useful for lesson planning and for risk assessments prior to a school trip.
 Please return emergency boxes on completion of the trip.
 If staff become aware of any condition not on these lists, please inform the Lead First Aider.